lebpac/lebpac.github.io/fundraising.md

 {% capture donate_link %}{% link donate.html %}{% endcapture %}
 {% include link.html link=donate_link text="❤️ Help fund a better school experience" %}

 > The video projector and the whiteboard has helped increase students’ engagement during phonology activities in my classroom — students are able to use dry erase markers directly on the board to highlight sounds in our words, texts, and song lyrics.
-It makes it all the more fun to learn how to read and write. <span class="attribution">— Grade 1 teacher</span>
+It makes it all the more fun to learn how to read and write. <span class="attribution">— LEB teacher</span>

+{% comment %}
 > Being able to project items directly onto a whiteboard has dramatically enhanced my lessons and my students' learning.
 It has enabled me to facilitate explicit modelling of concepts during lessons by annotating diagrams or completing examples together.
-Thank you so much for providing us with such a useful tool! <span class="attribution">— Grade 7 teacher</span>
+Thank you so much for providing us with such a useful tool! <span class="attribution">— LEB teacher</span>
+{% endcomment %}

 {% comment %}
 ## Other ways to support the PAC